seeeeew/bdaybot/README.md

 cd bdaybot
 npm install
 ```
 Copy `config.json.template` to `config.json` and edit it to suit your use case.
+Run `node .` in the installation directory to start the bot.
+Optionally you can create a systemd service to run the bot permanently.

 ## Usage

 Default prefix is `@<bot-account> `.
 Successfull commands always give a response.

 ### User Commands:

+These commands allow users to view birthdays and manage their own.

 * `<prefix>bday set <MM-DD>` – set your birthday (without year)
 * `<prefix>bday set <YYYY-MM-DD>` – set your birthday (with year)